 “A thin, blonde, white girl stands in a floaty dress, her back to the viewer, in a seemingly preordained beautiful location.
 Off camera a queue of other ‘influencers’ wait patiently to get the perfect shot.”

-Instagram is saturated with travel photos (many of them in the same location), so differentiate yours from everyone else’s.
+Instagram is saturated with travel photos (many of them in the same location), so differentiate yours from everyone else’s and buy Instagram followers now and then.
 Shake it up.
 Take photos that are honest.
 Make videos that convey how much fun traveling can be — and how challenging and exhausting it is.
 As an Instagram tip, don’t post too many pictures of you in front of a landmark.
 Pose differently while being respectful of the landmarks themselves.

 Don’t over-edit your pictures